deejaygraham/sketchnoting-for-developers/draft.md

 # Personal Study

-I wanted to better understand some lean concepts so I did one for Muda, Mura, Muri Dreyfuss Model, talk from Kanban Dan Brown about flow in lean systems.
+For example I wanted to better understand some lean concepts so I did one for Muda, Mura, Muri Dreyfuss Model, talk from Kanban Dan Brown about flow in lean systems.

 # My Contribution - In Reverse